Skip to Content

 Lastly, with these 10 tips, you’ll have a blast at the Skooliepalooza un-gathering.
 It’s a wild ride and crazy to see a mini city pop up in the middle of the desert.

-As well all travel, think safety first!
+As we all travel, think safety first!
 Set a GPS pin for your camp and stay aware of your surroundings.

 Make friends, get a flash tattoo, support a crafty nomad, and dance into the night in a onesie around a blazing bonfire.